Diseases

 • Cost of developing new or improved vaccines and their validation

-Another factor which will dramatically increase the cost is if the development of new vaccine will require confined category 3 facilities (Laboratory, Industrial and challenge on target animals).
+Difficult to estimate but very high.
+A factor which dramatically increases costs is the requirement of category 3 facilities (Laboratory, Industrial and challenge on target animals).

 • Research requirements for new or improved vaccines